Updated March 10, 2026 · By Jake Embers

 1. Prep the Brisket Point (30 minutes before cooking)

-Apply the rub generously, working it into every crevice.
-Let it sit at room temperature for 30 minutes while your smoker comes up to temp.
+Mix all dry rub ingredients in a bowl.
+Apply generously, working it into every crevice with your hands.
+Let it sit at room temperature for 30 minutes while your smoker heats up.

 2. Fire Up the Smoker (20-30 minutes)